Wang Zhuo (footballer)

-Wang Zhuo (王卓 (王卓, Wáng Zhuō); born 16 January 1990) is a Chinese footballer who currently plays for Dalian K'un City in China League Two.
+Wang Zhuo (王卓 (王卓, Wáng Zhuō); born 16 January 1990) is a Chinese footballer.

 Club career

 Wang Zhuo would play for lower league clubs Liaoning Tiger and Fushun Xinye before joining Guizhou Hengfeng where he was part of the team that won the 2012 China League Two division.
 The following season he was promoted as the clubs first choice goalkeeper, however the club performed poorly within the 2013 China League One campaigned where they were relegated at the end of the season and Wang was singled out for criticism by the fans on social media for his weight, which stood at 108 kilograms.
 Su Boyang would be brought in as Guizhou's first choice goalkeeper the next season while Wang significantly lost weight and aided the club to gain successive promotions to the Chinese top tier.
 On 17 June 2017, Wang would make his Chinese Super League debut against Guangzhou Evergrande that ended in a 2–0 defeat.